A one-sided Prime Ideal Principle for noncommutative rings

 Let us consider a few ways one might find comonoform right ideals in a given ring $R$.
 First, we have already seen that \emph{every maximal right ideal in $R$ is comonoform}.
 Second, Remark~\ref{spectrum correspondence} shows that if $I\lhd R$ is an ideal contained in a right ideal $J$, then \emph{$J$ is a comonoform right ideal of $R$ iff $J/I$ is a comonoform right ideal of $R/I$}.
 Next, let us examine which (two-sided) ideals of $R$ are comonoform as right ideals.
 The following result seems to have been first recorded (without proof) in~\cite[Prop.~4]{Hudry}.

 \begin{proposition} An ideal $P\lhd R$ is comonoform as a right ideal iff $R/P$ is a right Ore domain. \end{proposition}

 \begin{proof} First suppose that $P_R$ is comonoform.
-Then $P$ is completely prime by Proposition~\ref{comonoform is completely prime}, hence $R/P$ a domain by Proposition~\ref{two-sided completely primes}.
+Then $P$ is completely prime by Proposition~\ref{comonoform is completely prime}, so that $R/P$ is a domain by Proposition~\ref{two-sided completely primes}.
 Also $R/P$ is right uniform (see Proposition~\ref{monoform characterization}($5'$)).
 Now because the domain $R/P$ is right uniform, it is right Ore.

 Conversely, suppose that $S:=R/P$ is a right Ore domain, with right division ring of quotients $Q$.
 Then because $E(S_R)=Q_R$, it is easy to see that every nonzero map

 must be injective.
 Thus $S_R$ is monoform, completing the proof. \end{proof}